chbh-opensource/mri-on-bear-edu/docs/workshop7/higher-level-analysis.md

 <b>The simplest way is to combine the data within participant before generating group statistics across the entire group of participants.</b> This corresponds with what you might do if you are analysing data as you go along.
 Here, we will average their data over the two fMRI runs so that we can benefit from the extra power.
 Participant 5 did the experiment 3 times.
-For the moment, for this participant, we will choose only the two scans where they moved less for further analysis.
+For the moment, for this participant, we will <b>choose only the two scans where they moved less for further analysis.</b>

 Choose one of the participants that did the experiment twice (not participant 1 or 2), such as participant 3.
 Open a terminal and load FSL: